openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 queryAbilityByWant(want: Want, bundleFlags: number, userId: number, callback: AsyncCallback<Array\<AbilityInfo>>): void

-Obtains the ability information of the specified user based on a given want.
+Obtains the ability information of the specified user based on given Want.
 This API uses an asynchronous callback to return the result.

 No permission is required for obtaining the caller's own information.